How to Play 3-Card Poker at a Casino

 The cards are face down, meaning they are not seen by anyone else at the table except for the person they’ve been dealt to.

-3 Card Poker is typically described as two casino games in one because there are two types of bets each player can place – Ante and Play and Pair Plus.
+3 Card Poker is typically described as two Casino games in one because there are two types of bets each player can place – Ante and Play, and then Pair Plus wagers.

-With the first one, you’re betting against the dealer to see who has the highest poker hand.
+With the Ante wager, you’re betting against the dealer to see who has the highest Poker hand.

 The bet choice, however, is not entirely up to you.

-In most casinos, every 3-Card Poker player must first place and Ante and Play bet; that’s the only way of receiving cards.
+In most Casinos, every 3-Card Poker player must first place and Ante and Play bets; that’s the only way of receiving cards.